Rakin061/WeatherAPI-Flask/README.md

                                         Weather API
                                 =======================

-/**
-* @license Copyright (c) 2021, @Salman Rakin, Dept. of CSE, BUET.
-All rights reserved.
-* /

 # Sample Weather API webhook implementation in Python Flask.

-#This is  webhook implementation that gets Dialogflow classification JSON (i.e. a JSON output of Dialogflow /query endpoint)
-and returns a fulfillment response.
+This is  webhook implementation that gets Dialogflow classification JSON (i.e. a JSON output of Dialogflow /query endpoint) and returns a fulfillment response.

-# Using this powerful web service bot/AGENT can respond to users collecting information from external web services like weather APIs and even external Databases!!
+Using this powerful web service bot/AGENT can respond to users collecting information from external web services like weather APIs and even external Databases!!
 More info about Dialogflow webhooks could be found here:
 [Dialogflow Webhook](https://dialogflow.com/docs/fulfillment#webhook)